Ця сторінка також доступна українською.

 We realize that ongoing decay and disintegration of the surviving headstones is natural and inevitable; the stone materials from which nearly all the recovered matzevot are made is very soft.
 These stones would also have decayed normally had they stood in the cemeteries for the past 75 years.
 Rohatyn Jewish Heritage project plans include recording what we can of these survivors before they fade.

 Images, Transcription, and Translation

 Both the fixed and the recovered headstones can be visited today in Rohatyn’s two Jewish cemeteries, as described in the heritage page for the cemeteries on this website.
 Our Old Jewish Cemetery Rehabilitation Project describes a proposal to design and install a platform to raise the recovered stone fragments above the soil and display them to visitors with associated contextual information.
 Likewise, our Jewish Headstone Recovery Project outlines a proposal to clean, protect, tag, and document the stones in a database of images and information.
 These tasks can only proceed following the initial phases of the old cemetery project, including clearing, site survey, and landscape design development.

 In the meantime, each of the known fixed headstones have been photographed in place, and most of the recovered headstones and fragments have also been photographed.
-Photographs from 2011 through 2014 are uploaded to a public online gallery by the Rohatyn Shtetl Research Group, members of which also contributed translations of many of the inscribed epitaphs.
+Photographs from 2011 through 2014 are uploaded to a public online gallery by the Rohatyn District Research Group (RDRG), members of which also contributed translations of many of the inscribed epitaphs.
 Although incomplete, until the formal database effort begins this collection of images provides a good visual indication of the variety of headstone decoration and epitaphs.
 Most loose stones recovered since 2015 have also been photographed, but those images are not currently online.